mwherman2000/neo-persistibleclasses/README.md

 ### Feedback

 * >In just 10 days you [made] tons of progress, you're probably [one of] the fastest learners around here.
+* >Great slides and videos, Michael Herman.
+Thanks
+* >It is truly worth video, thanks and congrulations for the attention.